CalcTools

 Main Sources of Microplastic Exposure

 • Air: Indoor air often contains more microplastics than outdoor air, from synthetic textiles, carpets, and building materials.
+A breathing mannequin study found 130-300 particles inhaled daily (Vianello et al., 2019).

-• Sea Salt: Contains ~110 particles per kg, compared to ~30 in rock salt.
+• Sea Salt: Contains ~110 particles per kg, compared to ~30 in rock salt (Kim et al., 2018).

-How to Reduce Your Exposure
+How to Reduce Your Microplastic Exposure

-• Reduce consumption of highly processed foods
+• Reduce processed foods: Minimize consumption of highly processed foods in plastic packaging.

 Frequently Asked Questions